giorgiobasile/prefect-earthdata/README.md

 Visit the full docs [here](https://giorgiobasile.github.io/prefect-eo) to see additional examples and the API reference.

-Prefect integrations with Earth Observation (EO) data providers and processing services.
+Prefect integrations with Earth Observation (EO) data providers.

 <!--- ### Add a real-world example of how to use this Collection here